Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

     this.x = 0;
     this.y = 0;
   }

     render(ctx) {
         ...
     }
 }
 ```

 Here the render method takes `ctx` as a parameter.
-This class can now be used anywhere and is not dependent on global variable.
-Instead the value is passed from outside.
+This class can now be used anywhere and is not dependent on a global variable.
+Instead, the value is passed from outside.

 An important technique you can make use of here is [Depedancy Injection](https://en.wikipedia.org/wiki/Dependency_injection).
 Skim this.

 This is a powerful idea that is used often in software development.
 In a nutshell:

 > A dependency is an object that can be used by another object.
-An injection is the passing of a dependency to the dependent object that would use it.
+Injection is the passing of a dependency to the dependent object that would use it.

 Your goal for the current challenges is to create class objects for the Brick, Ball, Paddle, and Background.
 These classes will need to draw onto the canvas.
-The _canvas is a dependancy_ for the Brick, Paddle, Ball etc. These objects are dependent on a canvas context, they can't draw themselvse without one!
+The _canvas is a dependancy_ for the Brick, Paddle, Ball etc. These objects are dependent on a canvas context, they can't draw themselves without one!

 While you could supply the canvas when you initialized an object that would create a more tightly coupled system.
 Passing the canvas to the object when it needs to draw itself is a more elegant solution.